OpenGovIntelligence/table2qb-preprocessor/readme.md

 B - Auto Generates the codelist inputs for table2qb based on the components description and observations values.

-C- [webservice] enabling table2qb as webserbice -- not yet implemnted.
+C- [webservice] Enabling table2qb as webservice -- not yet implemented.

 ### usage